Lucian1611/portfolio_projects_1/README.md

 PORTFOLIO PROJECTS:
 For my portfolio projects I decided to incorporate all my work on various topics: GUI, WebScraping, Data Science, OOP and more...
+As I included most of my projects , you will observe that, at the beginning, I took the long route (loops ove comprehensions, complicated solutions for easy problems etc.).

 COURSES TAKEN:
 IT Factory - Live course (with trainer) "Python" - 30 hours